CortexIntelligentAutomation/docs/content/en/docs/2025.1/getting-started/cloud/add-observability-to-innovation/Grafana/try-it-out.md

 ## Check Dashboards are Displaying Data

 {{% alert title="Note" %}}
 This test uses the test flow published as part of testing the Innovation installation.
-See {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.TryItOutPublishedFlow" title="Testing HA installation" >}} or {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.TryItOutPublishedFlow" title="Testing non-HA installation" >}}.
+See {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.MultipleServerWithHA.TryItOutPublishedFlowNew" title="Testing HA installation" >}} or {{< ahref path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.TryItOutPublishedFlow" title="Testing non-HA installation" >}}.
 An alternative flow can be used that exists on the system and can be executed.
 {{% / alert %}}

 1. Open an HTTP client, such as [Postman][].
 Make a request with the following format: